DISTRHO/Cardinal/doc/BUILDING.md

 ln -s $(pwd)/bin/*.vst3 ~/Library/Audio/Plug-Ins/VST3/
 ```

+Note: Official macOS Cardinal builds install in the system-wide `/Library/Audio/Plug-Ins` location.
+Watch out for conflicts if switching between the two builds.

+## Windows

 Symbolic links are not supported on Windows, so this approach doesn't work there.

-Note that the plugins expect to remain *within* their parent folder.
-If you move them around make sure to keep their folder structure intact.
+On Windows you will have to copy or move the plugin bundles.
+If you are building from source, it is expected you know where they should go.

 # Keeping up to date